tobento-ch/service-mail/README.md

 # Mail Service

-Mailer interface for PHP applications using [Symfony Mailer](https://github.com/symfony/mailer) as default mailer implementation.
+Mailer interface for PHP applications using the [Symfony Mailer](https://github.com/symfony/mailer) as default mailer implementation.

 ## Table of Contents